Hospital Inventory Management Best Practices

 Patient Safety

 Having medications and other medical supplies that are past their expiration date can put patients at risk of receiving medication or treatment that has lost its efficacy.
 Keeping inventory that has been recalled, such as pharmaceuticals, can be dangerous to patients.
-Each hospital and medical facility should use best practices for inventory management to protect patients from these risks.
+Each hospital and healthcare facility should use best practices for inventory management to protect patients from these risks.

-Staff Shortages and Improving Efficiency
+Staff Shortages and Improving Operational Efficiency

 Decrease Human Error in Manual Processes

-Compliance
+Regulatory Compliance

 Having an inventory management system in place can make it much easier for these facilities to always remain in compliance.